Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Pipe relining is an economical and fast method for repairing damaged pipelines.
+- Relining pipes is an affordable and swift process for restoring damaged pipelines.

-- The cost of replacing pipes is high and lengthy.
+- The cost of replacing pipes is high and long-lasting.

 The term "pipe relining" is used to describe the process of repairing pipes.

-- The liner gets cured, creating a new inner lining within the old pipeline that’s as durable as a new one.
+- The liner gets cured, creating a new inner lining within the pipeline that’s as durable as a new one.

 Pros of Pipe Relining